rkudela/ifcb-test/Installation.md

 https://www.vagrantup.com/downloads.html

-Open the Git powershell.
-You should see a prompt and you should be in a sub-directory of your Document directory called "GitHub".
+Open the Git Shell.
+You should see a prompt and you should be in a sub-directory of your Documents directory called "GitHub".

 ## Get the code